Trevor23Lee/it-cyber-learning/12-Projects/Keylogger.md

 used word, any identified URLs, emails, and passwords.
 This project highlights how keyloggers can be used to gain intelligence and emphasizes the importance of understanding these tools from a cybersecurity perspective to recognize potential threats and defend against them.

-Below is the next script in python that analyzes the raw data to extract valuable information:
+<ins>Below is the next script in python that analyzes the raw data to extract valuable information:</ins>

 ```
 import re
 from collections import Counter